 We capped off our Islas de Gigantes trip with an unexpected adventure in an underground cathedral that was hewed from pure limestone for thousands upon thousands of years.

 Come with us as we take you to some of the most beautiful island paradises in Western Visayas.

 Since this weekend trip covered several destinations and activities, we will write each activity in detail in separate posts.
-For your convenience, we will hyperlink our adventures from this page.
-Stay tuned!
+For your convenience, we hyperlinked our adventures from this page.

 Update (12/22/2016): OceanJet fast ferry service now has daily trips from Tabuelan, Cebu to Estancia, Iloilo.
 You can take this trip instead of starting from Iloilo City.
 For more information, details, and schedules check out the OceanJet Facebook Page.

 9:00 AM – dock at Iloilo port, breakfast

 9:30 AM – ride jeep to Tagbak Bus Terminal